NetApp/netappdvp/docs/install/ndvp_ontap_config.rst

 +-----------------------+--------------------------------------------------------------------------+------------+
 | ``aggregate``         | Aggregate to use for provisioning; it must be assigned to the SVM        | aggr1      |
 +-----------------------+--------------------------------------------------------------------------+------------+

+For the ontap-nas and ontap-nas-economy drivers a fully-qualified domain name can be specified for the 'dataLIF' option.

 For the ontap-nas and ontap-nas-economy drivers, an additional top level option is available.
 For NFS host configuration, see also: http://www.netapp.com/us/media/tr-4067.pdf